PRISM

 Meet PRISM

 PRISM evolves the practice of music production with a powerful new methodology for editing music and mixing sound.
 It reimagines the process from the user’s perspective, and reinvents it from a technical one.
-Yet it retains compatibility with existing tools and workflows, and preserving granular control.
+Yet it retains compatibility with existing tools and workflows, and preserves granular control.
 PRISM transitions DAWs to VAWs: Virtual Audio Workstations.

 Year: 2020 Chad Wackerman & John Ferraro: Drums / Steve Morse & Blues Saraceno: Guitar / Sterling Ball: Bass